General Program Questions

 Which MTEL tests are required for licensure?

-ALL teacher candidates are required to take Communications and Literacy Skills Test, a two-part Reading and Writing test that is offered electronically via computer-based testing on a regular basis.
-In addition, there is a required subject test that corresponds to the grade/content you’d like to teach (e.g. ELA, Math, Chemistry, etc.) and which is either offered during the afternoon component of most paper-based test dates, or electronically via computer-based testing.
-Please note: Elementary candidates are not expected to take Foundations of Reading in advance of joining BTR.
+ALL teacher candidates are required to take the Communications and Literacy Skills Test, a two-part Reading and Writing test that is offered electronically via computer-based testing on a regular basis.
+In addition, there is a required subject test that corresponds to the grade/content you’d like to teach (e.g., ELA, Math, Chemistry, etc.) and which is either offered during the afternoon component of most paper-based test dates, or electronically via computer-based testing.
+Please note: Elementary candidates are not expected to take Foundations of Reading before joining BTR.

 Where and when are MTEL exams offered?